 3.1 Existing similarity measures and their limitations

 The similarity measure between fuzzy numbers is an important research topic in the fuzzy risk analysis, and it has aroused the interest of many scholars.
-Different similarity measures have been proposed by Chen and Chen [59, 60], Wei and Chen [61], Xu [62], and Hejiazi et al. [63] (see Appendix B for details).
-Then, in 2015, Patra and Mondal [64] proposed a new similarity measure associating the geometric distance, area, and height of generalised trapezoidal fuzzy numbers (Eq.
-8), which overcame the shortcomings of previous similarity measures:
+Different similarity measures have been proposed by Chen and Chen [61, 62], Wei and Chen [63], Xu [64], and Hejiazi et al. [65] (see Appendix B for details).
+Then, in 2015, Patra and Mondal [66] proposed a new similarity measure associating the geometric distance, area, and height of generalised trapezoidal fuzzy numbers (Eq.
+8), which overcomes the shortcomings of previous similarity measures:

 (8)

 Although Eq.
-(8) improves on previous research, this method still has two significant defects, therefore, Khorshidi and Nikfalazar [65] proposed the following further improved calculation method:
+(8) is improved on previous research, this method still has two significant defects, therefore, Khorshidi and Nikfalazar [67] proposed the following improved calculation method:

 (9)